-Every youth leader needs a bevy of games and activities on hand for youth group.
-Keeping a 'stock' of games and ideas to use in a pinch will prove to be a lifesaver.
-Design your activities with your group member's ages in mind, and the kids will have fun no matter how silly or serious the activities are.
+Every youth leader needs a bevy of Christian games and activities on hand for youth group.
+Keeping a 'stock' of youth group ideas to use in a pinch will prove to be a lifesaver.
+Design your activities with your group members' ages in mind, and the kids will have fun no matter how silly or serious the activities are.

-Who said youth group can't be a little on the silly side?
+Who said Christian youth groups can't be a little on the silly side?
 These types of activities can help to bring shy individuals out of their shells and get them to participate in future activities.

 Bubble Gum Blow-Out